-Here’s how to make rosin with simple household items.
+How to make rosin with a simple DIY rosin press.

 First of all – what is rosin?
 It’s a clean and simple cannabis concentrate, made via heat and pressure alone.
 It results in a viscous and potent resin achieved by pressing raw cannabis flower or kief between heated surfaces.